spinnaker/spinnaker.github.io/setup/install/providers/aws/aws-ec2.md

 You can view the available configuration flags for the Spinnaker AWS provider within the the [Halyard command reference](/reference/halyard/commands#hal-config-provider-aws-account-add).

+### Additional feature config for AWS provider
+We recommend enabling [AWS Launch Templates](https://docs.aws.amazon.com/autoscaling/ec2/userguide/LaunchTemplates.html) for your autoscaling groups to get the latest EC2 features.
+You can learn how to enable this within the [Launch Template Setup Guide](/setup/features/aws-launch-templates).

 ## Next steps

 Optionally, you can enable other AWS Providers: